Great, let’s get started

 Visit a general practitioner who is registered with the Medical Council of New Zealand.
 If they advise you to see a specialist, ask if they have a recommended clinic or specialist.
 You can also ask for an open referral, so your health insurer can select a specialist or private hospital for you.

-2. Check which providers your health insurer offers full coverage for
+2. Check which providers your health insurer offers full cover for

-Some insurers offer full coverage only if you go to their affiliated health providers.
+Some insurers offer full cover only if you go to their affiliated health providers.
 Be sure to check with your insurer if this is one of their requirements for making a claim.

 3. Apply for pre-approval